working-group-two/wgtwo.com/website/src/pages/privacy.md

 All cookies expire after 12 months.

 You can opt-out of having made your activity on the website available to Google Analytics by disabling cookies in your browser, see above for instructions.

+**Hotjar**

+We use Hotjar, a web analytics service, to improve our website.
+Hotjar collects anonymous data on user behavior, such as clicks and scrolling.
+This information helps us enhance our site's usability.
+This data is aggregated and anonymized, meaning it cannot be personally identified.
+By using our website, you agree to Hotjar's data collection practices.

+You can opt-out of having made your activity on the website available to Hotjar by disabling cookies in your browser, see above for instructions.

 For more information on the privacy practices of Google, please visit the Google Privacy & Terms web page: [https://www.google.com/intl/en/policies/privacy/](https://www.google.com/intl/en/policies/privacy/)